 There were systems in place for the training and development of the staff team.
 From a review of a sample of training records, the majority of the staff team had up-to-date training in areas including safeguarding.
-However, some improvement was required in ensuring all staff received up-to-date refresher training in aspects of infection prevention and control, fire safety and de escalation and intervention techniques.
+However, some improvement was required to ensure all staff received up-to-date refresher training, including deescalation and intervention techniques.
 This had been self-identified by the person in charge and plans were in place to address same.